Mightyfrong/gth-discord-bot/README.md

 3. Under the "Bot" section, find the login token for your bot user and copy to clipboard.
 4. Paste the token into the `token.json` file you made in step 2.
 5. Run the bot using `npm start`.

+### Web Service Integration

+The "translate" command supports a demo lang called "hello" which calls the [GTH web API](https://github.com/ModisR/gth-web-api), whose goal is to eventually provide a common point of entry to translation services for the this bot and the [GTH web page](https://github.com/Mightyfrong/gallifreyan-translation-helper).